keploy/keploy/README.md

 ```

 ### Running Testcases

-To run the testcases and generate a test coverage report, use this terminal command where you usually run your app, if
+To run the test cases and generate a test coverage report, use this terminal command where you usually run your app, if

 you have to set any environment variables do it like you usually do it:

 ```zsh